Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Giovanni Pernice

 Good Morning Britain presenter Ranvir Singh was revealed because the fourth celebrity within the Strictly Come Dancing line-up.
-The newsreader will observe within the footsteps of her GMB colleagues, Charlotte Hawkins, Susanna Reid and Richard Arnold.
-Talking of the information, Ranvir stated: “The preliminary feeling of being confirmed for Strictly is considered one of full terror – looks like embarking on a rollercoaster, the place you actually wish to do it however you might be equally scared.
-Hopefully after the primary dance I’ll really feel exhilarated slightly than sick!”
+The newsreader will comply with within the footsteps of her GMB colleagues, Charlotte Hawkins, Susanna Reid and Richard Arnold.
+Talking of the information, Ranvir mentioned: “The preliminary feeling of being confirmed for Strictly is certainly one of full terror – appears like embarking on a rollercoaster, the place you actually wish to do it however you might be equally scared.
+Hopefully after the primary dance I’ll really feel exhilarated moderately than sick!”

 Max George